 Le drift RC: Conseils pour débutants

-What is drifting?
+What is drift?

-How to choose my drift car?
+How do I choose my drift car?

 RTR or KIT?